Windows 2000: History

+On October 27, 1998, Microsoft announced that the name of the final version of the operating system would be Windows 2000, a name which referred to its projected release date.
 Windows 2000 was initially planned to replace both Windows 98 and Windows NT 4.0.
-However, this would be changed later, as an updated version of Windows 98 called Windows 98 Second Edition was released in 1999.
+However, this would be changed later, as an updated version of Windows 98 called Windows 98 Second Edition was released in June 1999.